agence-gaya/lfeditor_impexp/README.md

 ## Usage

-Like lfeditor, two modes are available.
+Like LFEditor, two modes are available.

 ### Extension mode